SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/debugging.md

 | 4 |  false | |
 {: .table}

-Thus, the first bug is `result` should be initalized to 1 and not 0.
+Thus, the first bug is that `result` should be initalized to 1 and not 0.

 Our partially fixed code:

 <script src="https://gist.github.com/gaurav1780/526b68d197c7c3a705780af2fcef93c1.js"></script>

-The new input-output mappings are -
+The new input-output mappings are,

 | Input      | Expected Output | Actual Output |
 |------------|--|---|